networknext/next/cmd/tools/next/README.md

 Run `./next` in the root of the repo for available commands.

-## Env

-Set the tools current environment.
-If the environment is set to one of local, dev, or prod, the tool will use preconfigured settings for each respective environment.

-If the environment does not match one of those three the tool will be pointed to whatever the value is as a url value.

-Examples: \
-&nbsp;&nbsp;`next env local` \
-&nbsp;&nbsp;`next env localhost:20000` \
-&nbsp;&nbsp;`next env portal.dev.networknext.com`

 ## SSH

 SSH into a remote device.
 You must set the SSH key before attempting to connect to a device, otherwise you will get denied.